QsMartinDenis/FoodDeliveryAPI/README.md

 3. PUT – used to modify data;
 4. DELETE – to delete something;

-Note that the action representing an HTTP verb is by convention, in reality, we  can use GET to drop a database for example.
-We will discuss about this during project development so it will be more clear.
-The Project We will build a set of APIs in .NET Core to serve a food delivery app.

 What you’ll learn
 * to create rest APIs in .Net with C#;
 * to use Dapper to make connections to the DB and to perform CRUD operations;